genesiscommunitysuccess/docs/docs/03_server/03_request-server/03_advanced.md

 | MAX_ROWS       | Equal to the rowReturnLimit configuration value defined for the target Request Server | Maximum number of rows to be returned as part of the reply message                                                                                                                              |
 | CRITERIA_MATCH |                                                                                       | Clients can send a Groovy expression to filter specific rows on the reply message provided by the Request Server.
 For example: `Expr.dateIsBefore(TRADE_DATE,'20150518')` or `QUANTITY > 10000` |

-You can find out more details about the CRITERIA_MATCH parameter [here](../../../server/data-server/advanced/#criteria-matching).
+You can find out more details about the CRITERIA_MATCH parameter on our [Advanced page for Data Server](../../../server/data-server/advanced/#criteria-matching).